gauntface/web-push-book/src/_content/reference/01-intro-to-promises.md

 `let` is the same as var.
 It's a variable that can be re-assigned as many times as you like.

 `const` is a variable that can only be assigned once.
-The object it self can be mutated and altered, it just can be re-assigned.
+The object itself can be mutated and altered, it just can't be re-assigned.

 The subtleties of this were covered in an excellent article by Mathias Bynens that I'd strongly recommend you check out for more